CumulusNetworks/docs/content/cumulus-netq-47/NetQ-Overview/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 Refer to the {{<link title="Configure Premises" text="premises management chapter">}} for more information about setting up and managing data between multiple premises.
 {{</notice>}}

-3. (Optional) Set the workbench as your home workbench, which is displayed when you log in to NetQ.
+3. (Optional) Set the workbench as your home workbench, which is displayed when you log in to NetQ from the same premises.

 4. Select the cards you would like displayed on your new workbench.